spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/dbsync/tutorial-dbsync-setup.md

 ![K/D counts getting reset]({{assetRoot}}assets/dbsync/kd-counts-0-0.png)

-The tracking of those stats is done in `DeathScoreComponent.cpp`: you can have a look at the code there and will see the places where you will need to store and read the data from the database using the Database Sync Worker.
+The tracking of those stats is done in `DeathmatchScoreComponent.cpp`: you can have a look at the code there and will see the places where you will need to store and read the data from the database using the Database Sync Worker.

 ### 3. Clone and build the Database Sync Worker